 Handbell Choir

-Established nearly 40 years ago, the resounding music of the House of Hope Handbell Choir has become a familiar and integral part of worship.
-The Adult Handbell Choir is a multi-generational group open to high school students and adults that provides music for the worship service once a month.
-Rehearsals are held on Wednesdays from 7:15-8:45 p.m.
-The Youth Handbell Choir is open to middle and high school students and rehearses on Wednesdays from 6:30–7 p.m. and rings several times each year during worship services.
+Established nearly 40 years ago, the resounding music of the Bells of Hope Handbell Choir has become a familiar and integral part of worship.
+The Bells of Hope Handbell Choir is a multi-generational group open to high school students and adults that provides music for the worship service once a month.
+Rehearsals are held on Wednesdays from 7:15-8:45 p.m. during the program year.

 House of Hope rings with a five-octave set of Whitechapel handbells, crafted at the Whitechapel Bell Foundry in London, England, maker of the Liberty Bell.
 They were given to House of Hope by Mr. and Mrs. Fred Blumers in 1979.
 The choir also uses a five-octave set of Malmark handchimes.

-Commissioned by a handbell choir member, Dr. Aaron David Miller, Director of Music and Organist, composed a work for double handbell choir specifically for House of Hope Adult and Youth Handbell Choirs.
+Commissioned by a handbell choir member, Dr. Aaron David Miller, Director of Music and Organist, composed a work specifically for the Bells of Hope Handbell Choir.
 Fantasy on “St. Anne,” was premiered in May 2012.

-If you are interested in joining one of the handbell choirs, please contact Music Associate Tim Short at Tim Short.
+If you are interested in joining the handbell choir, please contact Music Associate Tim Short at Tim Short.
 Interested ringers must be able to read music.

 History of Handbells